MSUTeam/BBParser/README.md

-# BBReader
+# BBParser
-An application for parsing html logs, extracting data and writing the results to squirrel
+An application for parsing `log.html` of Battle Brothers, extracting data and writing the results to the data folder.

 To edit the file, set up an Anaconda instance with Beautiful Soup 4